vsrinivas/fuchsia/docs/contributing.md

-# Contributing Patches to Magenta
+# Contributing Patches to Zircon

-At this point in time, Magenta is under heavy, active development, and we're not seeking major changes or new features from new contributors, however, if you desire to [contribute](https://fuchsia.googlesource.com/docs/+/master/CONTRIBUTING.md), small bugfixes are welcome.
+At this point in time, Zircon is under heavy, active development, and we're not seeking major changes or new features from new contributors, however, if you desire to [contribute](https://fuchsia.googlesource.com/docs/+/master/CONTRIBUTING.md), small bugfixes are welcome.

-Here are some general guidelines for patches to Magenta.
+Here are some general guidelines for patches to Zircon.
 This list is incomplete and will be expanded over time:

 * GitHub pull requests are not accepted.
-Patches are handled via Gerrit Code Review at: https://fuchsia-review.googlesource.com/#/q/project:magenta
+Patches are handled via Gerrit Code Review at: https://fuchsia-review.googlesource.com/#/q/project:zircon

 * Indentation is with spaces, four spaces per indent.
 Never tabs.
 Do not leave trailing whitespace on lines.
 Gerrit will flag bad